maowenyu-11/InfoIGL/README.md

 >📋  A  README.md for code accompanying our paper EIGRC

-# EIGRC: A Unified Framework to Extract Invariant Graph Representation with Contrastive Learning
+# InfoIGL: Invariant Graph Learning Driven by Information Theory

-This repository is the official implementation of [EIGRC: A Unified Framework to Extract Invariant Graph Representation with Contrastive Learning].
+This repository is the official implementation of [InfoIGL: Invariant Graph Learning Driven by Information Theory].

 ## Requirements